John A. Yirga

 Mr. Yirga’s practice also involves enforcement actions to protect clients’ intellectual property rights and proprietary information, including both litigation in various U.S. Federal Courts and before the United States Patent Trial and Appeal Board and the United States Trademark Trial and Appeal Board.
 Mr. Yirga successfully enforced patents held valid through litigation that he drafted and prosecuted to issue.

 Mr. Yirga’s knowledge and experience in litigation combined with his versatility in patents, trademarks, copyrights, and trade secret law allows him to maximize protection for each of his client’s unique circumstances relating to their intellectual property and/or inventions.
 Over the years, Mr. Yirga has drafted and negotiated numerous licensing and settlement agreements as a cost-effective alternative to litigation.

 A design patent protects any new, original, and ornamental design for an article of manufacture.
-Mr. Yirga has drafted and prosecuted more than 500 U.S. and foreign design patent applications to issued patents and/or industrial designs.
-A few notable markets in which Mr. Yirga has procured issued design patents include: footwear; automobile exterior and interior designs/styling; printer cartridges; ink printers; printer components; numerous household products; automotive components; window and door fenestration components; power operated hand tools, eye glasses, sealing gaskets; medical devices; electronic switches; rotary cutting knife components; and graphical user interfaces GUIs for digital gauge readouts to name a few.
+Mr. Yirga has drafted and prosecuted more than 1,000 U.S. and foreign design patent applications to issued patents and/or industrial designs.
+A few notable markets in which Mr. Yirga has procured issued design patents include: footwear; automobile exterior and interior designs/styling; printer cartridges; ink printers; printer components; numerous household products; automotive components; window and door fenestration components; power operated hand tools, eye glasses, sealing gaskets; medical devices; electronic switches; rotary cutting knife components; graphical user interfaces GUIs for digital gauge readouts; and mechanical motion design patents to name a few.
 To see a sample listing of U.S. design patents that Mr. Yirga drafted and prosecuted select the following link: